robotology-legacy/codyco-superbuild/README.md

 The projects downloaded in the `main` component are:

 * `WBI-Toolbox`: Simulink Toolbox for rapid prototyping of Whole Body Robot Controllers [Project Page](https://github.com/robotology-playground/WBI-Toolbox)
-* `codyco-modules`: YARP modules and controllers developed within the European Project CoDyCo [project Page](https://github.com/robotology/codyco-modules)
+* `codyco-modules`: YARP modules and controllers developed within the European Project CoDyCo [Project Page](https://github.com/robotology/codyco-modules)
+* `ocra-wbi-plugins`: Interface between the whole-body controller libraries developed at ISIR and and WBI [Project Page](https://github.com/ocra-recipes/ocra-wbi-plugins).
+Depends on the `ocra-core` libraries which can be found [here](https://github.com/ocra-recipes/ocra-core).

 Update
 ======